 Federal Work Study (FWS) is federal program which provides the main part of the salary for certain employment opportunities on or off-campus.
-These particular FWS positions may include positions with the various departments and colleges or off-campus employment with approved employers and non-profit organizations.
-The FWS aid is awarded to students, based on their eligibility and financial need and will provide you with a salary to pay for your tuition and other expenses through college.
-It is not a grant, as you have to work for it and it is not a loan, as you do not have to pay it back.
-The FWS positions are based on the Academic Year and are therefore restricted to fall semester (September through November) and spring (January through to May).
-No positions are available over the Holidays or the summer).
+These FWS positions may include positions with various departments and colleges or off-campus employment with approved employers and non-profit organizations.
+The FWS aid is awarded to students, based on their eligibility and financial need and will provide a salary to pay for tuition and other expenses through college.
+It is not a grant as you have to work for it, and it is not a loan as you do not have to pay it back.
+The FWS positions are based on the Academic Year and are therefore restricted to fall semester (September through December) and spring semester (January through mid-May).
+No positions are available over the holidays or the summer.

 Why choose to work?

-There are many good reason to work part time through your college years, such as minimizing your amount borrowed and paying for expenses and just as importantly, gaining skills and experience.
-Studies have shown that students who do take part-time positions while at college tends to have higher grade point averages, graduate faster and are less likely to drop out.
-Reasons for this may include:
+There are many good reason to work part time through college, such as minimizing your amount borrowed and paying for expenses and just as importantly, gaining skills and experience.
+Befefits for this may include:

-· When working, students gain better organizational and time management skills
+- Students gain better organizational and time management skills.

-· Employment provides the opportunity to develop mentoring relationships networking opportunities in your field.
+- Employment provides the opportunity to develop mentoring relationships networking opportunities in your field.

-- Working helps to build the foundation for a solid resume
+- Working helps to build the foundation for a solid resume.